-The effects of The New York Phil’s “Project 19” commissioning effort are still unfolding, with several premieres happening in the 2022-2023 season Music by Tania Leon, Caroline Shaw, Florence Price, Kaija Saariaho, Anna Thorvaldsdottir, Wang Lu, Grażyna Bacewicz, Courtney Bryan, Zosha Di Castri, and Julia Wolf will be performed.
+The effects of The New York Phil’s “Project 19” commissioning effort are still unfolding, with several premieres happening in the 2022-2023 season Music by Tania Leon, Caroline Shaw, Florence Price, Kaija Saariaho, Anna Thorvaldsdottir, Wang Lu, Grażyna Bacewicz, Courtney Bryan, Zosha Di Castri, and Julia Wolfe will be performed.
 The mix of new works and historic pieces brings their inclusion rate to 13% for this season.

 The Pittsburgh Symphony is (at least somewhat) maintaining the progress they made last year.
 Their 8% of women composers include Joan Tower, Lera Auerbach, Unsuk Chin, Lili Boulanger, and Stacy Garrop.

 The San Diego Symphony is persistently stubborn in their commitment to doing just enough to not be told that they omit women altogether!
 I suppose we should be glad that they increased their usual two works by women to a whopping three.
 Their 6% in the coming season includes Kaija Saariaho, Jessie Montgomery, and Gity Razaz.